 Reasons for Procedure

-This procedure is done to place the retina back into its proper position.
-It is used to try to restore vision.
+This surgery is done to put the retina back into its proper position to try to restore vision.

 What to Expect